-In this article, we will show you, How to create and configure the Indicators in SSRS.
+In this article, we will show you how to create and configure the Indicators in SSRS.
 For this, We are going to use the below-shown report.
-Please refer to SSRS Table Report, Data Source and Dataset articles to understand the creation of Data Source, Dataset and Table report.
+Please refer to the SSRS Table Report, Data Source, and Dataset articles to understand the creation of Data Source, Dataset, and Table report.

-If you observe the below screenshot, It was a normal Table report with City, Name, Job Title, Sales Last Year and Sales Year to Date columns.
+If you observe the below screenshot, It was a regular Table report with City, Name, Job Title, Sales Last Year, and Sales Year to Date columns.

-We used the Embedded Dataset for the above report and the Dataset is shown in below screenshot
+We used the Embedded Dataset for the above report, and the Dataset showed in below screenshot

 SELECT [City] ,[FirstName]+' '+[LastName] AS [FullName] ,[JobTitle] ,[SalesYTD] ,[SalesLastYear] FROM [AdventureWorks2014].[Sales].[vSalesPerson]

 In this example, we will create and add the SSRS Indicator on the right-hand side of the Sales YTD, and the Indicator should satisfy the below conditions: